achinn/achinn/README.md

 ### `/slack`

 If you need something immediate from me, this or [`/ad-hoc-irl`](#ad-hoc-irl) are the endpoints to use.
 For the most part I respond quickly but [there are](#context-switching) [instances](#meetings) where I may not.
 In those cases I will leave your message unread and circle back later.
-If I'm offline, however, all bets are off.
+If I'm offline, however, don't expect an immediate response.

 ### `/email`